gabrieldemarmiesse/PEP-draft-multiple-dispatcher/README.rst

 Abstract
 ========

-PEP 484 defines the ``@typing.overload decorator``, which allows a type checker to understand all possible signatures for a function.
+PEP 484 defines the ``@typing.overload`` decorator, which allows a type checker to understand all possible signatures for a function.
 Since ``typing`` decorators are no-ops at runtime, the actual function's logic must stays within the last, non-decorated function declaration to be compliant with type checkers.
 This has the unintended consequence of making it difficult for multiple-dispatch libraries to integrate seamlessly with static type checkers.